Criminal Defense Attorneys Defending Individuals Accused Of Any Type Of Violent Crime Case

 See related: Great Bodily Injury Sentencing Enhancement - California Penal Code Section 12022.7.

-The facts of the case and the prosecution's evidence need to be carefully analyzed by an experienced Los Angeles violent crime defense attorney for any factual inconsistencies as to what actually happened or who actually committed the offense.
+An experienced Los Angeles violent crime defense attorney needs to carefully analyze the facts of the case and the prosecution's evidence for any factual inconsistencies regarding what actually happened or who actually committed the offense.

 A skilled defense lawyer can also argue that the act was actually an act of self-defense or that the act was accidental.